tomaskala/website/content/posts/cryptopals-set-6.md

 # Lessons learned

 - Never use RSA without padding.
 The attacker can manipulate the ciphertext in a way that affects the underlying plaintext ([Challenge 41](#challenge-41httpscryptopalscomsets6challenges41)).
+- Padding isn't there just for fun, it needs to be thoroughly checked to make sure it's exactly according to the specification.
+Also don't use small exponents just to speed up the computations, and while you're at it, don't use obsolete padding schemes ([Challenge 42](#challenge-42httpscryptopalscomsets6challenges42)).

 # [Challenge 41](https://cryptopals.com/sets/6/challenges/41)